 No external dependencies

-Let's create the best mapping library that will ever exist!
-Leaflet is developed by
+Let's create the best mapping library in the world!

 Pull requests are always welcome.